-Veolia's scope 4 quantifies the CO_2 that would have been emitted into the atmosphere if not for the decarbonization solutions the Group has implemented.
-The method we have been using since 2013 is guided by current reference methodology, and this indicator is externally audited by KPMG.
+Veolia's Scope 4 quantifies CO2 that would have been released into the atmosphere in the absence of the decarbonization solutions it has implemented.
+The method used since 2023 is guided by current reference methodology and this indicator is reviewed by an external expert.
 For the calculations, a physical measure (tonnage, MWh, etc.) is multiplied by an avoidance factor.
 The latter is calculated using a baseline scenario for each country.